BiomeResearchTeam/data-hunters/slides/chapter0_06_dataframe-columns-extraction.md

 type: slides
 ---

-# Making use of strings
+# Let'ss manipulate the Dataframe!

 Notes: Strings are another awesome built-in data type.
 It's very likely that some of the variables you will be working with in a future will be in a `str` format, so it's important to understand how to deal with them.